Good night, and see you later for the first time again.

 I want to liberate people.
 I want people to be able to be their authentic selves and find whoever loves them for whatever they are.
 There are a TON of people who look up to me to whip them into shape and to mold them to my image (thinking that’d be possible without any will to do anything for anybody else but me, being completely fucking blind to anybody but me and thinking somehow they can fucking help me achieve something I want.)
 There are also people who fight their urge and wish to whip people into shape, and fear they’re breaking some moral rule, feeling that way.

-I’ve got a different jam but I’ll try to help you all meet up, because, well, that’s the kind of shit Cat Type Thinking people do.
+I’ve got a different jam but I’ll try to help you all meet up, because, well, that’s the kind of shit Cat Thinking people do.

 Love whomever you love….

 Despite my usual tone in my posts, I am not telling you to get rid of people who you love.
-I’m explaining to Cat Type Thinkers why it’s vital for them to not hang onto accessory relationships.
+I’m explaining to Old Souls* why it’s vital for them to not hang onto accessory relationships.
 The kind they have in order to gain approval or admiration from moral people.
 If you have friends who are there simply to flag your moral superiority or moral deeds in general, you are still hanging onto some false ego.
 You cannot use other people (like handicapped people, mentally challenged people, black people (same category, lol), uglier women than yourself or uglier than you truly find sexually attractive, etc) to make yourself look moral.

 That said, if you truly love someone for whatever reason (maybe because they’re far sexier than anyone else, maybe, maybe you love someone butt ugly and stupid because they’re goofy and funny, I don’t know), whatever you love them for, love them as you do.
 Radical acceptance.
 No judgment on my part.
 If someone makes you happy by being there, and they feel the same way about you, all’s good.
 Let them run you to the ground if you feel they’re worth it.